Controlling Collective Phenomena Via the Quantum State of Interaction-Mediators: Changing the Criticality of Photon-Mediated Superconductivity Via Fock States of Light: Vertex function for interaction mediator initialized in arbitrary quantum states

 \subsection{Recovering the thermal-equilibrium Bethe-Salpeter equation}

-In this sub-Section, starting from the generally applicable (CHSBS) equation, we will recover the standard Bethe-Salpeter equation for the two-particle vertex function for the case where the carrier Bosons are in a Gaussian thermal state at equilibrium with the Fermions.
-This is by far not simply a sanity check for our CHSBS approach, but also physically very insightful.
-As will shall see next, it shows that the thermal density matrix given in Eq.\eqref{rho0_thermal} is a special mixture of all the Fock states which allows for a rearrangement of the emergent Hilbert-space structure in the CHSBS equation, such that this additional structure becomes irrelevant.
+In this sub-Section, starting from the generally applicable (MHSBS) equation, we will recover the standard Bethe-Salpeter equation for the two-particle vertex function for the case where the \fpm{mediator} Bosons are in a Gaussian thermal state at equilibrium with the Fermions.
+This is by far not simply a sanity check for our MHSBS approach, but also physically very insightful.
+As will shall see next, it shows that the thermal density matrix given in Eq.~\eqref{rho0_thermal} is a special mixture of all the Fock states which allows for a rearrangement of the emergent Hilbert-space structure in the MHSBS equation, such that this additional structure becomes irrelevant.

 To illustrate this, we take the example of a fermionic system coupled to a single mode of Bosons where the physical two-particle vertex function $\Gamma^{\mathrm{th}}$ of the system in the thermal case can be constructed from the weighted average of the vertex function of the constituent Fock states $\Gamma^{n}$ as,